 Kia will also honour any warranty claims for work undertaken during routine servicing, even if the customer was unable to have the work done before the warranty lapsed.
 Kia has said it will be "flexible and honour those claims".

 Mazda, on the other hand, said: "[Dealership closures] will not impact your warranty if scheduled maintenance is completed when the country is back to normal, but additional mileage must not exceed 1,875 miles over normal scheduled servicing."

 The good news is, many pure-electric cars require less frequent maintenance.
 If you're self-isolating or forced to stay home due to the government’s recently imposed lockdown, chances are you’ll be using your car less than usual – or not at all.
 If your car has a mileage-restricted service schedule, by not driving the car, you’ll effectively postpone the need for a service anyway.

-With regards to breakdown cover, it is again best to speak with your provider.
+With regards to breakdown cover, it's again best to speak with your provider.
 Toyota and Lexus have announced that they'll provide free AA breakdown cover for key workers and NHS staff, regardless of whether their policy is active.
-Those who are not classified as key workers will have their policy extended until 31 May 2020 free of charge.
+Those who aren't classified as key workers will have their policy extended until 31 May 2020 free of charge.

 Coronavirus: Car cleaning